iJustinn/Totonto_Reported_Crimes/README.md

 The files of this research is organized in following ways:

--   `inputs/data`: data sources used in the analysis, the raw_data
+-   `inputs/data`: data sources used in the analysis, the raw_data and simulated data

--   `inputs/literature`: references used in the research paper

--   `outputs/data`: data sources used in the visualization including cleaned_data, sum_by_division_data and sum_by_year_data
+-   `outputs/data`: data sources used in the visualization including cleaned_data, sum_by_division_data and sum_by_year_data, etc

 -   `outputs/paper`: files used to generate the paper including Quarto and bibliography file and the research paper

 -   `outputs/charts`: preview of charts in the final research paper

--   `scripts`: R code used to download data, analyze data and visualize data
+-   `scripts`: R code used to simulate data, download data, analyze data and visualize data